dd32/td-gh-ex/readme.txt

 /*========= Description =========*/

-Athena is a theme for business or personal desktop and mobile fully configurable devices multitude of designs.
+Athenea is a theme for business or personal desktop and mobile fully configurable devices multitude of designs.
 It features front-page editable from theme options, also has contact form shortcode and widget.
-Athena is a completely free theme with premium features in future releases.
+Athenea is a completely free theme with premium features in future releases.

 For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/).